00fox/Ds2vJoy/README.md

 Install, remove and use @nefarius &co ViGEm separately or jointly to vJoy
 - Then you can have a fully remapped DS4 or X360
 - Or a simple copy of DS4/DS5 to X360, to simplify compatibility problems
-- Checkboxes are made to swap between DS or vJoy as source individually for each button

-If you plan to use ViGEm X360 with vJoy as source, remember to change in the vJoy Tab sample:
+If you plan to use ViGEm X360 with Mapping as source, remember to change in the Mapping Tab sample:
-- AXISL Y: Y > YINV
+- AXISL Y: Y > AXISL YINV: Y
-- AXISR Y: RZ > RZINV
+- AXISR Y: RZ > AXISR YINV: RZ

 ## Guardian
 ![Guardian](Doc/16_Ds2vJoy_Guardian.png)